Symbol1/BlueWaters-RM64/process.md

 In other words, we are augmenting the generator matrices of `rm(0, 6)`, `rm(1, 6)`, ..., and `rm(6, 6)`.
-Note that we are using thin and tall generator matrices, and message vectors are multiplied from the right.
+Note that we are using thin and tall generator matrices (and message vectors are multiplied from the right).
-For the record, the matrix looks like
+For the record, the augmented matrix looks like

 ```text
 ################################################################